Agora-wireless/Agora/README.md

 Before contributing, please go over CONTRIBUTING.md

+\lin{Please add a link to the md file above}

 ## Requirements for building Agora
+Agora can be built with the following setup.

  * Toolchain: A C++11 compiler and CMake 2.8+.
  * Operating system: Linux (Ubuntu 16.04 and 18.04 are tested)
  * Required packages